 Myth 1: All refunds will be delayed this year

-This one is patently untrue.
-Less than 21 days after a tax return is received by the IRS, there’s a ‘more than 90%’ that a refund will be issued.
-Twenty-one days is what the IRS defines as a normal timeframe for turnaround of a return.
+Most refunds are sent out less than 21 calendar days after a tax return is received by the IRS.
+That’s what the IRS says is a normal timeframe for turnaround of a return.

 There are myriad reasons why any given tax return may be held up longer than 21 days.
 Some reasons are very specific to individual tax credits you claim, as described in Myth 4 below.
 Others have to do with increased security checks the IRS has in place to combat tax return identity fraud.

 Those security checks, by the way, are working.
-The number of false returns filed last year was 787,000 thanks to increased vigilance on the part of the IRS.
+The number of false returns filed in 2016 was 787,000 thanks to increased vigilance on the part of the IRS.
 That’s down from 1.2 million in 2015!

-Myth 2: I can figure out my refund date by calling the IRS or my accountant
+Myth 2: I can sleuth out my exact refund date by calling the IRS or my accountant

 Wrong.
 You’ll likely just spend a lot of time on hold if you make either call.